-Students who registered into the DBI Biblical Studies Program prior to the start of the 2009 / 2010 school year (July 1, 2009-June 30, 2010) and have completed at least 5 core classes will have the same course requirements to complete the program as originally outlined.
-Students who registered prior to the start of the 2009 / 2010 school year and have less than 5 core classes completed will abide by the new program guidelines.
-For additional clarification please consult the DBI administration team.
+Students who registered into the DBI Biblical Studies Program prior to the start of the 2009-2010 school year (July 1, 2009-June 30, 2010) and have completed at least 5 core classes will have the same course requirements to complete the program as originally outlined.
+Students who registered prior to the start of the 2009-2010 school year and have less than 5 core classes completed will abide by the new program guidelines.